 Antibiotics compound antibody & antigen(hapten) for immunoassay and food/feed safety rapid test

-Antibiotics have been used in animal husbandry for growth promotion and treatment of infections since their inception for human medicine.
-This is especially important in intensive animal farming methods where there is a higher risk of antibiotic residues in foods such as raw milk, poultry, cattle, pork, fish, etc. The presence of antimicrobial residues (AR) in farm foods poses a significant risk of allergic reactions, toxicity, carcinogenic effects, selection of resistant bacteria, disruption of human normal flora, provoke immunological response, and inhibition of starter cultures.
-Developing countries have a higher risk of residues due to a lack of detection facilities and regulatory bodies for controlling drug residue levels in food in the form of maximum residue limits (MRLs).
-To prevent/minimize the risk of antimicrobial residue in milk, different methods of detection of residue to the standard limit level in all food items are possible by chemical, microbiological, and immunological assays.
-Genemedi has developed antibodies and antigens to detect the MRL of various antibiotics in food such as raw milk, poultry, cattle, pork, fish, etc. Different samples may require different detection methods such as ELISA, Lateral flow immunoassay (LFIA), colloidal gold immunochromatographic assay, Chemiluminescent immunoassay (CLIA), turbidimetric inhibition immunoassay (TINIA), immunonephelometry, and POCT.
+Besides their established use in treating bacterial infections, antibiotics have also been applied in animal feed in matters concerning growth promotion since their discovery for human health.
+This is especially useful in intensive animal feeding system where there is a likelihood of antibiotics residues in foods like raw milk, chicken, beef, pork, fish etc Customers are at higher risk of developing allergic reactions, toxicities, cancers, microbial resistance, alteration of the normal flora, immune response stimulation, and inhibition of starter culture due to AR contaminated farm foods.
+The developing countries have a higher risk in residues because most of them cannot afford the detection facilities and the controlling bodies for the drug residues in food in form of MRLs.
+To avoid/reduce the probability of antimicrobial residue in milk and to detect the residue to the standard limit level in all food items some options are possible based on chemical, microbiological and immunological tests.
+Currently, Genemedi has prepared primary antibodies and antigens for the detection of the MRL of antibiotics in raw milk, poultry, cattle, pork, fish, and so on, where the detection methods applicable include ELISA, Lateral flow immunoassay (LFIA), colloidal gold immunochromatographic test, Chemiluminescent immunoassay (CLIA), turbidimetric inhibition immunoassay (TINIA), immunonephelometry, and POCT.

 Maximum Residue Limits (MRLs) for Veterinary Drugs in Foods.